Software

 Minimizing Redundant Precompilation

 As Artemis is a heterogeneous cluster, switching between different partitions can trigger frequent precompilation, as Julia attempts to recompile for the current microarchitecture.
-To avoid this set JULIA_CPU_TARGET
+To avoid this set JULIA_CPU_TARGET to an appropriate setting.

-For example, within your ~/.bashrc
+For example, within your ~/.bashrc or equivalent, put:

 export JULIA_CPU_TARGET="generic;znver4,clone_all;znver3,clone_all;haswell"

 This will instruct Julia to compile for Zen4 (Most Worker Nodes), Zen3 (A100 Nodes) and haswell (Head node), with a generic CPU target as a fallback.
-This will increase the size of ~/.julia/compiled
+This will increase the size of ~/.julia/compiled as 3 sets of system and package images will now need to be stored.
+For more information see the Julia docs.

 Example Precompile Job Script